School psychologists are often some of the most highly trained mental health professionals in schools.

 If you are a school psychologist looking to further develop your practice or are struggling with a difficult issue in one of your schools, it is important to narrow down the issue and engage in research to help target the intervention strategies you are looking for.

-At PositivePsychology.com, we provide a Toolkit with over 370 resources.
+At PositivePsychology.com, we provide a Positive Psychology Toolkit© with over 400 resources.
 These resources include interventions and tools perfectly suited to aspiring and practicing school psychologists.

 It is the largest online resource of positive psychology-related assessments, exercises, and activities, and it is updated monthly.
 In addition, by subscribing to the Toolkit, you will have access to a global community of healthcare professionals and peers.